Mixture Matrix-valued Autoregressive Model: Model Selection

-which can be used to evaluate the goodness of fit for the model.
+and the residuals are ${\bmY_t -\hat{\bmY}_t}$, which can be used to evaluate the goodness of fit for the model.
 However, common tests for serial correlations among the residuals, such as the multivariate portmanteau tests, cannot be directly applied, as the null distributions of these tests are nontrivial for the MMAR models.